 We developed our new course, Blended Learning Design Certificate, to answer these questions and more.
 As more organizations look for instructional design techniques to create blended programs that meet or exceed results achieved in more traditional settings, it’s even more important to answer these questions so your blended learning programs can be successful and not just a “flash in the pan.”

 Interested in learning more about blended learning and earning your Blended Learning Design Badge?
-Check out our Blended Learning Design Certificate course by clicking on the graphic below.
+Check out our Blended Learning Design team workshop by clicking on the graphic below.